dullhunk/book/careers-lab/cvapps/cv-bugs.md

 # Debugging your CV / Résumé

-This guide (http://git.io/mycv) is based on common bugs we've seen in students CVs (aka Résumés) submitted to the School of Computer Science CV Bank at the University of Manchester.
+This guide (http://git.io/mycv) is based on common bugs we've seen in students CVs (aka Résumés) submitted to the [School of Computer Science CV Bank](https://studentnet.cs.manchester.ac.uk/employment/industryclub/cvbank) at the University of Manchester.
 It is meant to be read in conjunction with your assessed CV, which might well be <span style="color:red">covered in red ink</span> and comments like **ED.
-1** referring to the points below.
+1** and **FM.
+2** which refer to the points below.
 Please don't take criticism of your CV personally -  it is probably one of the first you have written.
 Think of your current CV as version 0.1, alpha or beta release.
 There are many chances to debug and improve it - find out more at http://man.ac.uk/U1q7VI and http://man.ac.uk/6Ef90a

 > DISCLAIMER: If you ask three people what they think of your CV, you will get three different and probably contradictory opinions.
 CV's are a very subjective thing.
 The advice below is based on common sense, experience and ongoing conversations with members of our [industry club](http://www.cs.manchester.ac.uk/industry/club/).
 What makes a good CV will depend on the personal preferences and prejudices of whoever is reading it.
 There are some general rules, which are described below.

 While referring to this guide, remember that
 * the **main purpose of your CV is to get an interview, not a job**.
-Your CV should catch people's attention and provide talking points for an interview but not give your life story
+Your CV should catch attention and provide talking points for an interview but not give your life story
 * the chances are, your CV will be [assessed in seconds](http://www.huffingtonpost.com/2012/03/23/resume-tips-for-post-50s_n_1372705.html), rather than minutes so brevity really is key

 **Table of Contents**